Kawhi to the Clippers & Other Free NBA Free Agent Shockers

 On Saturday morning just before 2 am, Kawhi Leonard broke the internet.
 Al Gore’s baby was no match for the news which came down upon the world of sports as most people we stumbling home during a 4th of July weekend stupor.
-After weeks of debate, fake news & swirling rumors, Kawhi Leonard finally signed a 4-year $144 million contract to join the Los Angeles Clippers.
+After weeks of debate, fake news & swirling NBA rumors, Kawhi Leonard finally signed a 4-year $144 million contract to join the Los Angeles Clippers as a free agent.
 Not only that, but he’s also convinced Paul George to leave the Oklahoma City Thunder and join forces in LA.
 Not only has it completely shaken up the current Mount Rushmore in the NBA, but it also had massive effects on the future betting market.
 While the Kawhi signing has been the big news of the offseason, there have been a whole bunch of moves which have radically changed the face of the NBA for the next 3-5 years.

 Clippers New Top-Dog?

 First and foremost, let me extend my condolences to all the Los Angeles Lakers fans out there, they would have about walked into the finals with Lebron, Leonard, and Davis.
 But alas, ‘twas not to be.
 Because at the 11th hour, after taking his sweet ass time to decide between the Lakers, Clippers, and Raptors, Kawhi made the call.
 He would be heading to LA to play home games at the Staples center as many predicted, only it was going to be for that other team in Los Angeles.
 Huh?